 The frequency at which you should clean your fish tank depends greatly on the fish and the kind of aquarium you have in it.
 There are no hard and fast rules on how frequently you should clean your fish tank.
-However, according to the pros at Premium Aquatics, if you want to clean your fish tank regularly then go ahead, but otherwise, it’s not necessary.
+However, according to the pros, if you want to clean your fish tank regularly then go ahead, but otherwise, it’s not necessary.

 The first thing you will need to do is to get hold of your fish tank shampoo and rinsing solution.
 These can usually be purchased from your pet store or online.
 The next thing that you need to do is to get a good algae scraper pad.
 To be able to use an algae scraper pad you must have at least one sponge and a scrubber in your kitchen.
 The scrubber can be used to scrub off the leaves, stems, and other debris from the algae scraper pad.